aaronalbright/ibis-gis/README.md

 The NHC provides an easy-to-access RSS feed of its GIS products that is updated regularly during an active storm.
 This tool allows for automating the fetching process in addiition to converting the `.shp` ZIP files into array of geoJSON FeatureCollections.

 Ibis attempts to be as unopinionated as possible.
 It doesn't change any properties or names of the GIS data.
+It does not format times or timezones.
 It only assumes you want a spefific shapefile.

 It uses asynchronous functions to limit how often it has to download new files.
 You can frequently check shapefiles for updated data without downloading the file every time.